Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 ### Key Vault

-Our solution requires use of X.509 certificates, connection strings and API keys for integration with 3^rd^ party services.
+Our solution requires use of X.509 certificates, connection strings and API keys for integration with third party services.
 We favor the use of Managed Identity for intra-Azure service communication but there are still secrets that must be managed.
 We chose to use Key Vault for the following capabilities: